 1 – You’re too damn loud

 Wow, just wow.
 When I was in the full moon party on Koh Phangan I meet some young American travelers and boy were they super loud and excited about everything.
 OMG a coconut tree!
-OMG they’re playing my favorite song on the radio!
+OMG they play English music on the radio!?
 OMG can you believe how cheap bla bla bla is?
-Geezzzz, know I know why we get a bad rap sometimes.
+Geezzzz, now I know why we get a bad rap sometimes.

-They were all very nice 20 somethings from Texas and seeing a tropic island for the first time must have been overwhelming.
+They were all very nice 20 somethings from Texas and seeing a tropical island for the first time must have been overwhelming.
 But the loudness with which they spoke was so annoying.

 2 – Packing too much

-You’ll see when you traveler, “backpackers” – people who look like they’re going camping walking around Bangkok.
-Even worse to having a giant bag the size of an 8 year old boy, you’ll also see them wear a smaller backpack on the front of their chest, like they’re pregnant.
+You’ll see when you travel, “backpackers” – people who look like they’re going camping walking around Bangkok.
+Even worse than having a giant bag the size of an 8 year old boy on their back, you’ll also see some of them wear a smaller backpack on the front of their chest, like they’re pregnant.